SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"visibility"``
-    string indicating a hint for UIs for which user roles the module should be
+    A string indicating a hint for UIs, for which user roles the module should be
     displayed, hidden or allow read access only.
     MUST be one of the values on the two visibility columns.
 The default is "www".